lanceewing/lanceewing.github.io/_posts/2020-09-28-using-emojis-in-a-point-and-click-adventure-part-1.markdown

 Note that we also have a small shadow blur.
 This isn't required, but it does give it a slightly smoother and more defined edge.

+## Performance

+There is certainly an overhead in performing this kind of image manipulation, so we need to keep it to a minimum.
+Sometimes the same emoji needs to be drawn many times in the same scene, such as a background of many trees of the same type and size.
+To address this, the game caches the image data for a given emoji and size, so that if the same combination is encountered again, in any scene, it uses the cached image data instead of performing the same image manipulation.

 ## The end result

 Removing the black outline from the Windows emojis in this way allows more attractive scenes to be created.
 If we render the same scene shown earlier in this post using the described approach, then the end result is as follows: